chef/chef-web-docs/content/chef_compliance_phase.md

 }
 ```

-If you are using a self-signed certificate, please also read [how to add the Chef Automate certificate to the trusted_certs directory](https://docs.chef.io/data_collection_without_server.html#add-chef-automate-certificate-to-trusted-certs-directory)

 #### Chef InSpec report size limitations

 The size of the report being generated from running the Compliance Phase is influenced by a few factors like: